 - 1 cup peeled and grated carrots (2 medium or 3–4 small) (see Note 2)

 - 1/3 cup pure maple syrup

 - Preheat the oven to 375ºF.
 Line a baking sheet with parchment paper.

 - In a medium bowl, stir the flaxseed meal with 3 tablespoons of water and let stand while you prep the rest of the ingredients, 5 to 10 minutes.
 This should form a gel-like consistency known as a “flax egg.”

-- In a large bowl, stir together the almond flour, oats, ginger, cinnamon, baking powder, salt, walnuts, and raisins.
+- In a large bowl, stir together the almond flour, oats, walnuts, raisins, arrowroot, ginger, cinnamon, baking powder, and salt.

 - To the bowl with the flax egg, add the carrots, oil, and maple syrup and stir to combine.
 Add the carrot mixture to the flour mixture and fold until combined.

 - Using an ice cream scoop, form the dough into cookies, spacing them at least an inch apart on the prepared baking sheet.
 Gently press on each cookie with your hand to flatten the tops.

 - Bake for about 25 to 30 minutes, until the edges are golden brown.

 - Cool completely before storing; the cookies will keep best at room temperature, between layers of parchment paper in an airtight container.